forquare/reusable-workflows/README.md

 #  - Allowing PR modifications
 #  - Using branch protection rules
 #  - generally setting up the repo
+#
+# Check if mathieudutour/github-tag-action bumps correctly when a PR contains multiple commits
+# Checked - takes the biggest change as the version bump
+# NEED - can't bump major?
+#
+# Move README stuff to wiki

 # Reusable Workflows